-It's Saturday morning and Will (Brett Dier), Megan (Luisa D'Oliveira), Susan (Cindy Busby) and Lawson (Reilly Dolman) have shown up at Heartfield High School for detention organized by Will's father Jason (David Sutcliffe).
+It's Saturday morning and Will (Brett Dier), Megan (Luisa D'Oliveira - Seeds of Destruction), Susan (Cindy Busby) and Lawson (Reilly Dolman - Bond of Silence) have all shown up at Heartfield High School for detention, organized by Will's father, Jason (David Sutcliffe - Deadly Inferno).
 The plan is for those in detention to help set up the hall for the science fair which is due to start on the Monday.
 But there is something bigger going on in the outside world as the town of Heartfield gets hit by a series of unexplainable weather phenomena which are putting everyone's lives in danger.
 But maybe what is going on is down to Megan whose project for the science fair may have managed to create the destruction particle.

 Entertaining nonsense is what "Super Storm", also known as "Mega Cyclone", is.
 It isn't high brow entertainment or even average brow entertainment, just the sort of made for TV disaster movie nonsense which for people like me can relieve the monotony of watching and reviewing one serious movie after another.
 As such I have to say right away that anyone who watches "Super Storm" with high expectations is likely to be disappointed by the sci-fi/disaster nonsense let alone the acting or the effects which fill this movie.

-What this all boils down to is that whilst "Super Storm" is not a great movie it is the sort of entertaining nonsense which is worth a watch if you just want some mindless entertainment.
+What this all boils down to is that whilst "Super Storm" is not a great movie it is the sort of entertaining nonsense which is worth a watch if you just want some mindless movie fun.